CllsPy/CllTorch-Blog/content/posts/30-sept.md

 ---
-title: "Perceptron: How Do Machines Learn?"
+title: "How Do Machines Learn?"
 draft: false
 ShowToc: true
 date: 2024-09-30